rsdoiel/ws/README.md

 _ws_ is a prototyping platform for web based services and websites.

 _ws_ started as a nimble static content web server.
-It now include a friend - _wsinit_.
+It now includes support for server side JavaScript and has a friend - _wsinit_.
 The friend setups a project directory structure, creates self signed SSL keys and displays suggested environment variables for use with _ws_.

 ## Requirements